makersacademy/airport_challenge/README.md

 Technologies used:

-- Ruby 2.6.0
+- Ruby
 - Rspec for testing
-- Simplecov and Coveralls for assessing test coverage
+- Simplecov for assessing test coverage
-- Rubocop to maintain styling
+- Rubocop for linting